Estimated reading time: 7 minutes

 You must also consider the manager-employee relationship.
 Apprentices or any young person in an office may not have the experience to know what counts as abuse.
 Perhaps the manager asks them to work unhealthy hours, perform dangerous tasks or verbally abuses them when they make mistakes.
 Young people and vulnerable adults can both suffer from this kind of abuse, when they do not have the experience or knowledge to understand that they are being maltreated.

 It’s difficult to know exactly what legislative requirements you have for safeguarding in conventional workplaces.
 ‘Working Together to Safeguard Children’ is a piece of legislation explicitly tailored to schools.
 There is no such document for the local estate agents’ office.

 However, there are some pieces of legislation which you may turn to for more information.
 The Children Act 1989 establishes the expectations and requirements of duties of care towards children; the government also offers guidance to anyone who encounters children in the workplace and suspects they’re being abused.

 For vulnerable adults, the Care Act 2014 is most relevant.

 These pieces of legislation can instruct you on your responsibilities, legally and morally, and how to take action when certain safeguarding situations arise.

 How can you create a good platform for safeguarding in the workplace?

 If you have concerns about safeguarding in your workplace, consider training your staff.

-At the Child Protection Company, we offer safeguarding courses for a variety of different workplaces.
-Our general Introduction to Adult/Child Protection – Child Protection Company is the best place to start.
+At Smart Horizons, we offer safeguarding courses for a variety of different workplaces.
+Our general Safeguarding Children online training course is the best place to start.
 It offers a comprehensive knowledge of safeguarding best practices, designed for anyone who comes into contact with vulnerable adults and children in their workplace.